johnnymast/mysql_websocket_chat/.github/ISSUE_TEMPLATE/REQUEST_A_FEATURE.md

 ---
-name: "\U0001F37A Request a new feature"
+name: "\U0001f9d0 Request a new feature"
-about: "let me know what feature you want to add"
+about: "Let me know what feature you want to add"
 ---

 <!-- Please answer the following.
 What feature are you missing? -->